markwalkom/potatoscallopswithsauce/australian_national_public_toilets/README.md

 Original data via https://data.gov.au/dataset/national-public-toilet-map

-NOTE - I need to fix this and remove the ruby script, use the spit filter instead.
+NOTE - I need to fix this and remove the ruby script, use the split filter instead.
+Also, the colours in this are pretty horrendous, needs to be less garish.

 ## Files